Exabel/api/exabel/api/data/doc/entities.rst

 Search for entities
 -------------------

 Search for entities.
-We currently support search based on ISIN, Bloomberg ticker (`bloomberg_ticker`), Factset Identifier (`factset_identifier`), or both MIC and ticker.
+We currently support search for *company* entities based on ISIN, Bloomberg ticker (`bloomberg_ticker`),Factset Identifier (`factset_identifier`), or both MIC and ticker.
 These field names are lowercased when used in a request.
+Note that `bloomberg_ticker` only works for currently listed tickers.

 ..  http:post:: /v1/entityTypes/{entityTypeId}/entities:search